deepmodeling/community/votes/AIS-Square_vote.md

 ## Deadline

-The vote will be open for at least 6 days unless there is an objection.
+The vote will be open for at least 3 days unless there is an objection.（Because a website depends on this repo is very urgent, so we change the vote time )

 ## Scope